Richardaeld/MonaMemorabilia/README.md

 1. Know that the free version of Browserstack is limited in selection options

 #### Testing Steps:
-1. Open website in browser, copy its index link, and leave open
+1. Open the website being tested in browser, copy its index link, and leave open
 1. Open another tab in browser and go to [browser Stack Screenshots](https://www.browserstack.com/screenshots)
-1. Paste the link of the index page into Browser Screenshots "testing bar"
+1. Paste the link of the index page into Browserstack Screenshots "testing bar"
 1. Pick a device or operating system and select the most current version of browsers supported by the selected operating system
 1. Repeat step four until there are 25 browser and/or device combinations
 1. Click "Generate" and wait for results to finish
 1. View each screenshot to check for image accuracy
 1. Document the successful browser and/or device combinations
 1. Click "Back to Devices" and clear all previous selections
 1. Repeat steps four through nine until all operations systems(with browser combinations) and devices are documented